What we have to offer

 This takes into account the business requirement, specific site context as well as the requirements of national and local planning policies and guidance.

-Each Design Brief will be tailored to suit the different requirements of each site, but will usually contain site analysis (constraints, opportunities, analysis of local character etc.).
+Each Design Brief will be tailored to suit the different requirements of each site, but will usually contain site analysis (constraints, opportunities, analysis of local character and so forth).
 This will inform a set of robust design principles to guide development proposals at a strategic level.

 The cost is dependent on the complexity of the project and the number of specialists involved.